chocobanaa/FCND-Estimation-CPP/README.md

 #### Predict() ####

-A task is update the covariance matrix
+To complete the predict function , the covariance matrix update part should be completed

 Predict equation:
 ![image](https://user-images.githubusercontent.com/88915769/134480376-65bdeaeb-aaa2-47e2-aece-ecac4a74cfd8.png)